Table of Contents

 Symptoms of Alopecia Areata

-- This is usually followed by a slight burning sensation, mild itching, and tenderness in the new-bald area.
+- A slight burning sensation, itching, and tenderness in the new-bald area usually follow this.

-- Anomalies in the surface of the fingernails like dents, superficial splitting, redness, and grooves have been noticed by some patients (3).
+- Anomalies on the surface of the fingernails, like dents, superficial splitting, redness, and grooves, have been noticed by some patients (3).

 Diagnosis of Alopecia Areata

 Physical observation of hair loss in patches is usually the first indication of Alopecia Areata.
-Then, a doctor may diagnose it through a physical or laboratory examination.
+Then, a doctor may diagnose it through a material or laboratory examination.

 1. Physical Examination:

-A physical examination like an inspection of the hair roots and pulling on the hairs close to the area of the hair loss may be carried out.
-This test to determine how easily they come out would quickly reveal if it is Alopecia Areata or not.
+A physical examination, like an inspection of the hair roots and pulling on the hairs close to the area of the hair loss, may be carried out.
+This test to determine how easily they come out would quickly reveal whether it is Alopecia Areata.

 2. Trichoscopy: